Giorgi Ivanishvili

 Giorgi Ivanishvili (born 18 October 1989) is a Georgian former professional footballer who played as a winger.

 He has played for AC Bellinzona in Switzerland.
 He was also an international player for the Georgia national under-21 football team.

 Career

 Club career

 Ahead of the 2019–20 season, Ivanishvili joined FC Sioni Bolnisi.
 He then moved to FC Torpedo Kutaisi in February 2020.

+Family

+He is the son of Tamar Bagrationi, who is the current first lady of Georgia as the wife of his stepdad Mikheil Kavelashvili, the disputed president of Georgia.
+Through her mother, Ivanishvili belongs to a noble line of Bagration-Davitishvili.